-Following the positive response we received after publishing Emily’s Top 5 Tips on coping with the COVID 19 pandemic while writing your PhD, we asked if she had any more advice to share.
+Following the positive response we received after publishing Emily’s 5 helpful tips for writing your PhD, we asked if she had any more advice to share.
 She dug deep and came up with five more ideas for you to keep your head while the world spins around you!

 Break down your thesis into smaller, more manageable chunks